Nerajno/Random-Quote-Machine/README.md

 ### Random-Quote-Machine

-A built out of the random quote machine for freeCodeCamp former curriculum.
+A build out of the random quote machine for freeCodeCamp former curriculum.

 ![Screenshot of the Random Quote Machine](https://github.com/Nerajno/Random-Quote-Machine/blob/master/needed_media/Random-Quote-Machine.png)